Advertisement

 1. Muscle up

 Loss of muscle mass starts around age 30 and by the time the average person reaches 70, they will have lost 25 per cent of their muscle mass.
-Scientists now know that not all of this loss of muscle mass that occurs as people age is due to the process of ageing — some of it is due just to inactivity and disuse.
+Scientists now know that not all of this loss of muscle mass that occurs as people age (known as sarcopenia) is due to the process of ageing — some of it is due just to inactivity and disuse.
 The good news is that older adults who strength train regularly can regain a substantial amount of this loss of muscle function and strength.

 And having toned muscles is not just beneficial when you want to lift a sack of potatoes — muscles have other functions.
 Muscles burn calories when they’re at rest.
 Muscles burn nearly 10 times as many calories when they’re at rest than fat, so having good muscle tone can help keep your weight in control.

 Muscles also help insulin to do its job of driving sugar from the bloodstream into the cells, thus reducing the blood sugar level.
-The muscles of physically active people are more sensitive to the effects of insulin, so they help to avoid excess sugar building up in the bloodstream, which over time can lead to type 2 diabetes and metabolic syndrome.
+The muscles of physically active people are more sensitive to the effects of insulin, so they help to avoid excess sugar building up in the bloodstream, which over time can lead to type 2 diabetes and the metabolic syndrome.

 Strength training by doing exercises that use resistance, e.g. from your body weight, free weights or gym weight machines, can strengthen your muscles and so help in the functions mentioned above.
 Strength training can also give modest improvements in reducing high cholesterol and blood pressure.